moolen/harbor-sync/docs_src/content/docs/configuration.md

 Flags:
-      --force-sync-interval duration    set this to force reconciliation after a certain time (default 10m0s) --harbor-api-endpoint string      URL to the Harbor API Endpoint --harbor-password string          Harbor password to use for authentication --harbor-poll-interval duration   poll interval to update harbor projects & robot accounts (default 5m0s) --harbor-username string          Harbor username to use for authentication
+      --force-sync-interval duration    set this to force reconciliation after a certain time (default 10m0s) --harbor-api-endpoint string      URL to the Harbor API Endpoint --harbor-api-prefix string        Prefix of the Harbor API.
+For Harbor v2 set this to '/api/v2.0/' (default /api/) --harbor-password string          Harbor password to use for authentication --harbor-poll-interval duration   poll interval to update harbor projects & robot accounts (default 5m0s) --harbor-username string          Harbor username to use for authentication